ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

-check out the [spaCy project in Github!](https://github.com/ljvmiranda921/calamanCy/tree/master/datasets/tl_calamancy_gold_corpus) Lastly, because we're doing a bit of hyperparameter tuning here (choosing the right config, etc.), all results will be evaluated on the development set.
+check out the [spaCy project in Github!](https://github.com/ljvmiranda921/calamanCy/tree/master/datasets/tl_calamancy_gold_corpus) Lastly, because we're doing a bit of hyperparameter tuning here (choosing the right config, etc.), I will report the results as evaluated on the dev set to avoid overfitting.

 > The results below aim to answer eventual design decisions for building
 > NLP pipelines for Tagalog.
 I plan to create a word vector-based and language model-based
 > training setup.

+I ran each experiment for three trials, while reporting the mean and its standard deviation.

 ### Finding the best word vector training setup